thinktandem/isna-vuepress/src/faq/aap_policy.md

 title: "What is the current policy of the American Academy of Pediatrics on surgery?"
 ---

+# What is the current policy of the American Academy of Pediatrics on surgery?

 <p>American Academy of Pediatrics Section on Endocrinology and Section on Urology Committee on Genetics.
 2000. <a href="http://aappolicy.aappublications.org/cgi/content/full/pediatrics%3B106/1/138">Evaluation of the Newborn With Developmental Anomalies of the External Genitalia</a>.
 Pediatrics 106 (01):138-142.  </p>

 <ul>